bkiers/CompGeom/README.markdown

 ## How to build CompGeom

-* If you have Ant installed, it's as easy as `ant compile` to compile all source files in the `src/` directory.
+* if you have Ant installed, it's as easy as `ant compile` to compile all source files in the `src/` directory.
 Or `ant jar` to compile all source files except the ones in the `src/test/` directory and pack all compiled classes inside a JAR file.
-* If Ant is not installed, I recommend importing the project in an IDE like Eclipse, NetBeans or IntelliJ IDEA and let the IDE compile the files, or create a JAR file of the compiled classes.
+* if Ant is not installed, I recommend importing the project in an IDE like Eclipse, NetBeans or IntelliJ IDEA and let the IDE compile the files, or create a JAR file of the compiled classes.